saturn597/RPN/README.md

 `Ready> : inf begin 1 + dup . again ;`

-This has the same results as the `inf` word defined recursively above.
+This, again, has the same results as the `inf` word defined recursively above.

 Note that nested "begin" and "again" blocks may not function the way you would expect when `if`s are involved.
 (For its part, Gforth does not appear to allow `again` as the result of an `if`).

-Finally, RPN has a `while` word that goes inisde `begin`/`again` blocks. `While` pops the top value from the stack.
-If that value is true, execution continues until reaching `again`, at which point we jump back to `begin`.
-If the value is false, execution skips to the point immediately after the `again` and thus exits the loop.
+Finally, RPN has a `while` word that goes inside `begin`/`again` blocks. `While` pops the top value off the stack.
+If that value is true (non-zero), execution continues until it reaches the `again`, at which point execution jumps back to `begin`.
+If the value is false, execution skips to the point immediately after the `again`, exiting the loop.

 For example: